Rumble in the Morning

-Rumble in the Morning is a comic radio program broadcast weekday mornings on FM99 in Virginia and hosted by Rick Rumble.
+Rumble in the Morning is a comic radio program broadcast weekday mornings on WNOR in Virginia and hosted by Rick Rumble.

 Programming

 The show is scheduled to air weekdays from 5:30AM to 10:00AM (though they often begin and end several minutes late, sometimes going to 10:15).
 The host(s) typically begin the program by announcing what is coming up on the show that day.
 They then take calls from their listeners.
 They continue taking listener calls throughout the day, in addition to reading some listener e-mails and text messages.
 Daily they will introduce a particularly ridiculous, confusing, or embarrassing news clip called “Stupid News” this is done 3 times during the show.

 In addition to the regular news, traffic, and sports reports, the Rumble in the morning show has a number of segments unique to their show, including: